uso-tsuki0/SI507_final_project/README.md

 1. Run the script using the following command:

     ```bash
-    python script_name.py
+    python final_project.py
     ```

 2. You will be prompted to choose whether to use cache and save cache.
 Be cautious, as API queries without cache may take a significant amount of time.

+3. Wikipedia private key should be provided because the query amount exceed the none-authentication limit.
+    Wikipedia api can be applied here: https://api.wikimedia.org/wiki/Special:AppManagement

-3. The script will load the required content.
+4. The script will load the required content.
 Once loaded, you will be presented with a menu of options:

     - **1. Get billboard chart**
     - **2. Get artist information**